Associate Degree Nursing Admission Guidelines FAQ

 A: Students are allowed to repeat the prerequisite courses only ONE additional time.
-If a student does not achieve the required grades (in a maximum of two attempts) BIOL 1010: "B-" or better, ENGL 1010: "C" or better, and PSYC 2010: "C" or better - he or she will not be eligible to apply to the nursing program.
+If a student does not achieve the required grades (in a maximum of two attempts) BIOL 2201: "C" or better, ENGL 1010: "C" or better, and PSYC 2010: "C" or better - he or she will not be eligible to apply to the nursing program.

 Q: I have taken a required in-program course such as BIOL 2202 or BIOL 2210 prior to admission and did not achieve the required grade.
 May I still be accepted to the program?

 A: Students will be given ONE additional opportunity to take the course while in the program.
-If in this SECOND attempt, the student does not achieve the required grade (B- or better in BIOL 1020 and/or C or better in BIOL 2210), the result will be dismissal from the Nursing program.
+If in this SECOND attempt, the student does not achieve the required grade ("C" or better in BIOL 2202 and/or "C" or better in BIOL 2210), the result will be dismissal from the Nursing program.

-Q: I have taken a required, in-program course like BIOL 1020 or BIOL 2210 TWICE prior to admission and did not achieve the required grade.
-Can I still be accepted
+Q: I have taken a required, in-program course like BIOL 2202 or BIOL 2210 TWICE prior to admission and did not achieve the required grade.
+Can I still be accepted to the program?

 A: We recognize that this is a possibility.
 Students will be given ONE FINAL opportunity to attempt the course while in the program.
-If in this final attempt the student does not achieve the required grade (B- or better in BIOL 1020 and/or C or better in BIOL 2210), the result will be dismissal from the nursing program.
+If in this final attempt the student does not achieve the required grade ("C" or better in BIOL 2202 and/or "C" or better in BIOL 2210), the result will be dismissal from the nursing program.

 Q: Do any completed courses have a time expiration?